kutpat/axion-transparency/README.md

 While a call is open only the hash and a short envelope are public.
 The record carries a random salt, so the hash cannot be guessed back into the levels.
 When the call closes the full record is published in `records/`, and anyone can recompute every hash and the chain from one record to the next.

 Each hash is also written to the Sigstore Rekor log and committed to a Bitcoin block through OpenTimestamps.
 The proofs are in `proofs/`.
-The key that signs the Rekor entries is in `keys/`.
-The format and how to check each anchor are in `schema.md`.
+The key that signs the Rekor entries is in `keys/`. `spec.md` says how to check each anchor and `schema.md` lists every field. `python verify.py AXN-2026-08-20-00345` runs the checks for one call, and `reproduce/` recomputes every figure on axioncrypto.net/performance from the public ledger.

 Commits here are made by Trading Core's publisher.
 A commit named after a record carries that record; `reveal AXN-...` publishes a closed call; one word means a batch.